Svabhava: Theravāda

-According to Peter Harvey, svabhava in the Theravada Abhidhamma is something conditional and interdependent:
+According to Peter Harvey, sabhāva in the Theravāda Abhidhamma is something conditional and interdependent:

 Vaibhāṣika

 The Vaibhāṣika school held that dharmas have a constant essence or inherent nature (svabhāva) which persists through past, present and future.
 The term was also identified as a unique mark or own characteristic (svalaksana) that differentiated a dharma and remained unchangeable throughout its existence.
 According to Vaibhāṣikas, svabhavas are those things that exist substantially (dravyasat) as opposed to those things which are made up of aggregations of dharmas and thus only have a nominal existence (prajñaptisat).

 Madhyamaka

 Robinson (1957: p.
 300) in discussing the Buddhist logic of Nāgārjuna, states:

 Dzogchen

 Dzogchen upholds a view of niḥsvabhāva, refuting svabhāva using the same logic employed by Madhyamaka, a freedom from extremes demonstrated succinctly via catuṣkoṭi tetralemma.

-In the context of logical analysis, Dzogchen agrees with the view of madhyamaka as elucidated by Nāgārjuna, Chögyal Namkhai Norbu explains:
+In the context of logical analysis, Dzogchen agrees with the view of Madhyamaka as elucidated by Nāgārjuna, Chögyal Namkhai Norbu explains: